2020 - The iPad range is now 5 sizes, mini, iPad, iPad Pro and iPad Pro with three different size screens.

 Decision time: At the core, deciding between a mini and standard or large iPad really comes down to size and price.
-Which do you need more, the larger 9.7-inch screen, or a more portable device that weighs about half as much?
+Which do you need more, the larger screen, or a more portable device that weighs less?

-If you plan to use an iPad as a substitute for your notebook computer, you should probably opt for one of the larger models.
+If you plan to use an iPad as a substitute for your notebook computer, you should probably opt for one of the larger models and the 12.9 is a stunning piece of technology.
 But that doesn't mean the iPad mini is shut out of the office.
 Particularly for mobile workers, the increased portability of the iPad mini makes an extremely strong case in its favour.

 The smaller screen does make for slightly smaller touch targets in apps, but on the plus side, the screen is as sharp as the full sized version.
-The new iPad mini starts at £319, the older version is now priced at £249.
 They go up in similar steps to the iPad Air, and there is also a Cellular wifi version.

 Upgrading your iPad - you may wish to consider the following: